MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-playground.md

 ---
-title: Create a project and use the chat playground in Azure AI Studio
+title: Use the chat playground in Azure AI Studio
 titleSuffix: Azure AI Studio
-description: Use this article to learn how to create a project, deploy a chat model, and use it in the chat playground in Azure AI Studio.
+description: Use this article to learn how to deploy a chat model and use it in the chat playground in Azure AI Studio.
-manager: nitinme
+manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom:
   - build-2024
-ms.topic: tutorial
+ms.topic: quickstart
-ms.date: 5/21/2024
+ms.date: 10/21/2024
 ms.reviewer: sgilley
 ms.author: sgilley
 author: sdgilley
+# customer intent: As a developer, I want use the chat playground in Azure AI Studio so I can work with generative AI.
 ---

 # Quickstart: Create a project and use the chat playground in Azure AI Studio

 [!INCLUDE [feature-preview](../includes/feature-preview.md)]

-In this [Azure AI Studio](https://ai.azure.com) quickstart, you create a project, deploy a chat model, and use it in the chat playground in Azure AI Studio.
+In this [Azure AI Studio](https://ai.azure.com) quickstart, you deploy a chat model and use it in the chat playground in Azure AI Studio.

 The steps in this quickstart include:

-1. Create an Azure AI Studio project.
 1. Deploy an Azure OpenAI model.
 1. Chat in the playground without your data.